David Owen Brooks: 1972: Schuler Street

 In either February or early March 1972, Henley decided he would "help find a boy" for Corll to sell to the Syndicate as his family was in dire financial circumstances.
 According to Henley's subsequent confession, he resolved to participate in a sole abduction as he could use the money "to get better things for my [family], so one day I went over to Dean's place on Schuler Street and told him I would get a boy for him."
 The pair then drove around the Heights to search for a victim.
-At the corner of 11th and Studewood, Henley persuaded an unknown youth with long, dark hair to enter Corll's Plymouth GTX on the promise of smoking some marijuana at Corll's apartment.
+At the corner of 11th and Studewood, Henley persuaded an unknown youth with dark hair to enter Corll's Plymouth GTX on the promise of smoking some marijuana at Corll's apartment.

-At Corll's home, Henley enacted a previous ruse he and Corll had privately devised in which they would Henley would cuff own his hands behind his back, then release himself with a key discreetly hidden in his jeans pocket, then con the victim into placing the handcuffs upon himself.
+At Corll's home, Henley enacted a previous ruse he and Corll had privately devised in which Henley would cuff own his hands behind his back, then release himself with a key discreetly hidden in his jeans pocket, then con the victim into placing the handcuffs upon himself.
 After duping the teenager into donning the handcuffs, Henley watched Corll pounce on the youth, bind his hands and feet with parachute cord, then place adhesive tape over his mouth.
 Brooks then drove Henley home, explaining to him the Syndicate did not yet know of his participation and thus he should not be present when they arrived to collect the captive.
 The next day, Corll paid Henley the agreed sum of $200, informing him the teenager had been sold into the sex slavery ring.

-One month later, on the evening of March 24, Henley, Corll and Brooks encountered an 18-year-old acquaintance of Henley's named Frank Anthony Aguirre leaving a restaurant on Yale Street.
-Aguirre was persuaded to accompany Henley to Corll's home on the promise of drinking beer and smoking marijuana with the trio.
+Approximately month later, on the evening of March 24, Henley, Corll and Brooks encountered an 18-year-old acquaintance of Henley's named Frank Anthony Aguirre leaving a seafood restaurant on Yale Street.
+Henley invited Aguirre to accompany him to Corll's home on the promise of drinking beer and smoking marijuana; Aguirre agreed and followed the trio to Corll's home in his Rambler.
 Inside Corll's house, Aguirre smoked marijuana with the trio before picking up a pair of handcuffs Corll had deliberately left on his table.
 In response, Corll pounced on Aguirre, pushed him onto the table, cuffed his hands behind his back, then dragged him into his bedroom.
 (Note: In 2022, Henley would recollect of the precise moment Corll pounced upon and overpowered Aguirre: "Dean jumped him ...
 I didn't know what to do.")

 High Island Beach.
 At least five victims murdered in 1972 were buried at this location.